 Therefore no amount of analysis can give an investor an edge over other investors.
 This is one of the primary reasons why investors invest in index funds.
 It is the "if you can't beat 'em join 'em" philosophy.
 But what if some information is not as widely known for some areas of the market as in other areas?
 Wouldn't this mean that some areas of the market are less "efficient" than others?
 If so, it would make sense to use an index fund for the efficient areas and actively-managed fund for the less efficient areas.

 You don't need to be a stock analyst or mutual fund manager to know that information about some publicly traded companies is more readily available, and therefore more widely known, than others.
-For example, most financial media coverage is on large-capitalization stocks of companies, such as Wal-Mart (NYSE:WMT), Apple (NASDAQ:AAPL) and Microsoft (NASDAQ:MSFT).
-But what about small-cap stocks and foreign stocks?
+For example, most financial media coverage focuses on large-capitalization stocks of companies, such as Wal-Mart (WMT), Apple (AAPL) and Microsoft (MSFT).

 Combining Index Funds With Active Funds